-When it comes to the best spots to find spring blooms in Central Park, nothing tops the cheery Shakespeare Garden — it’s absolutely incredible!
-You’ll find densely planted tulips, striking daffodils, bursting magnolias and too many other blooms to count.
+When it comes to the best spots to find spring blooms in Central Park, nothing tops the venerable Shakespeare Garden.
+Densely planted tulips sit side-by-side with striking daffodils and bursting magnolias — it’s an incredible explosion of color.

-Shakespeare Garden is named after none other than William Shakespeare.
-The four acre park is akin to a classic English cottage garden.
-If you have the time, I suggest reading the various quote plaques throughout the garden.
+The Shakespeare Garden is named after none other than William Shakespeare.
+The four acre park is akin to a classic English cottage garden and if you have the time, I suggest reading the various plaques throughout the garden.

 Location: Between 79th and 80th Streets (west side)